 The Coast has many romantic restaurants.
 I share top 10 romantic restaurants that you will find at the coast

 The Kenyan Coast is one of the most popular destinations both for Kenyans and foreign tourists.
 It has beautiful beaches from Diani, Chale, Watamu, Malindi, Wasini and Kilifi the list is endless.
 The Kenyan coast offers much more than beautiful beaches, in here you will also find a wide range of restaurants and narrowing down to one to choose from while in any of these areas can be a daunting task.
-Here is a compilation of the most romantic restaurants you will find in this amazing destination.
+Here is a compilation of the most romantic restaurants you will find in these amazing destinations.

 Did I miss a romantic restaurant on the Kenyan Coast?
 Share your favourite restaurant in the comments section below.